Have you ever caught procrastinating in the morning, only to feel overwhelmed at the end of the day?

 - Schedule it.

-For distractions that are internal by nature like a new idea or article to read, write it down on your paper and proceed with your work until the Pomodoro timer rings.
+For internal distractions, such as a new idea or article to read, write it down on paper and proceed with your work until the Pomodoro timer rings.

 The benefits of using the Pomodoro Technique